Dr. Anu Bajaj FAQs

 Can body contouring be done in stages?

 Yes.
-Many patients do better with a staged plan because more than one area may need treatment and not everything has to be corrected at once.
+Many patients do better with a staged plan because more than one area may need treatment and not everything can be addressed at once.

 Who is usually happiest with body contouring after weight loss?